-OK, you're finding great success with those first four tips in this series, and in this part you'll learn two more tips which will provide supernatural assistance in cutting back your food costs.
+OK, you're finding great success with those first four tips in this series, and in this part, you'll learn two more tips that will provide supernatural assistance in cutting back your food costs.
 These two tips, Tip #5--GIVE and Tip #6--SAVE, will display God's bountiful hand in lowering your food expenses: Both tips are simply miracles and lots of fun to witness.

-One such example I personally witnessed the other day was when my husband found $30 cash on the sidewalk; or when, last year, I found a diamond ring while cleaning up after my dog.
+One such example I personally witnessed the other day was when my husband found $30 cash on the sidewalk, or when, last year, I found a diamond ring while cleaning up after my dog.
 The savings WILL appear.
-One such Biblical example, is seen in 2 Kings:4 were God used Elisha to multiply the widow’s oil so she could sell it, pay off her debt, and keep her two children from becoming slaves.
+One such Biblical example is seen in 2 Kings:4, where God used Elisha to multiply the widow’s oil so she could sell it, pay off her debt, and keep her two children from becoming slaves.
 God can and will multiply our efforts for him no matter how large or small they are.
 So to stretch your food and cut back on costs by GIVING and SAVING.

 The Frugal Catholic --Extra Moist Yogurt Bread

-I often make this yummy bread in mini loaf pans so I can give it away as gifts.
+I often make this yummy bread in mini loaf pans to give away as gifts.
 Use up those dead bananas you've thrown into your freezer.

 1/4 cup yogurt